Craving Spicy Food? Here’s Why Your Body is Asking for Heat

 • You get a bit more energy

 The biggest thing I have noticed after eating non-spicy food is that I miss the ‘high’ of having spicy food in my mouth.
-Food sort of becomes boring after a great spicy sensation.
+Food becomes boring after a great spicy sensation.

-Now with all this talk about chemicals and highs, you might be wondering …
+Now, with all this talk about chemicals and highs, you might wonder…

 Can you be addicted to spicy food because of endorphin chemicals?